 For those new to contact lenses, we will provide a complimentary contact lens starter kit and teach you how to insert and remove them safely with proper contact lens hygiene techniques.
 For those who already use contact lenses, our doctors will provide feedback and recommendations on new contact lens innovations (multi-focal contact lenses for patients over 40) and hygiene techniques (Hydrogen Peroxide cleaners) to keep you a happy contact lens wearer.

 How to Put in Contact Lenses

-So you’ve order your lenses after visiting Real Eyes Optometry for your contact lens evaluations, now what?
-Check out this video for tips on how to avoid common mistakes when putting in your contact lenses for the first time.
+So you’ve ordered your lenses after visiting Real Eyes Optometry for your contact lens evaluation, now what?
+Let us guide you through common mistakes when putting in your contact lenses for the first time.

 Contact Lens Care Guidelines

 In addition to contact lens evaluations, we provide contact lens usage guidelines.
 Corneal damage and other ocular complications can occur as a result of not sticking to the guidelines of contact lens care recommended by your optometrist.

 At Real Eyes Optometry, we offer ‘Total Contact Lens Care’.
 This means that all of your contact lens-related visits and contact lens modifications are covered when you purchase them through our office.